sdercolin/vlabeler/docs/parameter.md

 **This type is specific to macro plugins.**

-It comprises a set of filters to select entries from the ongoing subproject.
+This parameter comprises a set of filters to select entries from the ongoing subproject.
 The configuration dialog will present an editable filter list.

 For the `entrySelector` type, the default value configuration should ideally be: